Vélos jusqu'à 60% de réductionNous surveillons plus de 40 000 vélos par jour pour trouver les meilleurs prix

 Points forts

-• Unique size-specific geometry with varying rear-centre lengths and steeper seat tube angles per frame size
+• Unique rear-centre lengths for each frame size and steeper actual seat tube angles as frame size increases.

-• Offers full 29 or mixed wheel setups via Ziggy Link
+• Offers mixed wheel setup option via Ziggy Link.

 Points faibles

-• Limited initial batch of 100 frame kits only
+• Limited initial batch of 100 frame kits, mostly allocated to dealers.

 Lire la critique